stevekelly27/M_Beauty/README.md

 - As a site user I want to be able to view a site which is attractive yet informative so that I can gain an understanding of the sites purpose and navigation easily.
 - As a site user I want to be able to view salon service and price details so that I can clearly see what the salon can offer and the cost.
-- As a site user I want to be able to view a gallery of examples of past work completed so I can see the level of skill of the beautition.
+- As a site user I want to be able to have access to social media accounts relating to the business.

 ### Epic 5 - Admin